 Once you have a clear sense of your motivations and expectations, you will better be able to determine whether or not earning a graduate degree is the best next step for you and your career.

-What Are the Benefits of Earning an MS in CS?
+What Are the Benefits of Earning a Master’s in Computer Science?

 Bachelor’s degrees have become much more common amongst workers in recent years.
 According to a 2016 study conducted by the Pew Research Center, 40 percent of Millennials have earned at least a bachelor’s degree, compared to 32 percent of Gen Xers and 26 percent of Baby Boomers.
 And this percentage is only expected to continue growing as time goes on.